D&D Naming Conventions by Race: Complete Reference Guide

 Amber Torunn

-Amber is a rare gemstone-derived dwarf name, reflecting the dwarven reverence for precious stones.
+Amber is a rare gemstone-derived dwarf name, tied to dwarven reverence for precious stones.

 Harbek Dankil